tempflip/node-red-contrib-salesforce/README.md

 ## Usage

 Each node uses a connection object to hold and share Salesforce connected app settings (consumer key, consumer secret, username, etc.).
 This determines the org that each node operates against.
+Credential information can alternatively been supplied by environment variables (Heroku, Bluemix, Azure friendly) or in the msg object.

 ### SOQL